Siya Ke Ram: Aranya Kand

 Ram conveys to Sita about his wish to protect the Rishis and people from the demons.
 They complete ten years of their exile.
 Sugriva tells Hanuman about Rumā.
 Hanuman conveys to Rumā that Sugriva loves her and wants to marry her.
 Bali decides to get Sugriva married to Rumā.
 Ravan decides to send Khar and Dushan to take control of Dandakaranya.
 Surpanakha insists Ravan to let her go to Dandakaranya.
 Malyavan shares his plan to take over Kishkindha with Meghanad.
 Dundubi comes up with a plan to kill Bali and Sugriva.
 Dundubi disguises as a buffalo and battles with Bali.
 Bali kills Dundubi.
 Rishi Matang curses Bali for breaking his meditation.
 Ram kills Ravan's soldiers and saves the residents of Panchvati.
 Surpanakha falls in love with Ram.

 Mayavi decides to take Bali to the Rishimukh mountain.
 Bali follows Mayavi into a cave and asks Sugriva to wait outside until he returns.
 However, Sugriva is shocked at hearing Bali's screams.
 He closes the mouth of the cave with a big stone as he assumes that Bali was killed by Mayavi.
 Sugriva suggests that Tara makes Angad, the king of Kishkindha.

 Shurpanakha urges Ram to marry her, but he tells her that he is already married.
 Shurpanakha plans to prove herself better than Sita.
 Ram gets irate when Shurpanakha comes to him dressed like Sita.
 She attacks Sita.
-Lakshmana cuts Shurpanakha's nose.
+Lakshmana cuts Shurpanakha's nose for protecting Sita as she was about to kill her, but Sita unaware of Shurpankha's intentions instead blames him for cutting nose of the woman.
 Surpanakha asks Khara to kill Ram, Sita, and Lakshman.
 Khara attacks Ram with his asuras.
-Ram kills Khara and Dushan by using his powers.
+Ram kills Khara and Dushan.
 Shurpanakha reaches Lanka, tells everyone about the attack.
 Surpanakha asks Ravan to avenge her insult by Ram.
 Ravan decides to punish Ram for his deeds.
 Sugriva's coronation ceremony begins.
 Hanuman crowns Sugriva as the king of Kishkindha.
 A furious Bali returns to Kishkindha and attacks Sugriva for locking him up in the cave.
-Hanuman rescues Sugriva from Bali.
+Hanuman rescues Sugriva from Bali and takes Sugriva to Rishimukh mountain.
 Ravan gets information about Ram and learns that Sita is Ram's weakness.
 He also remembers the incident at Sita's swayamvar and his oath to take revenge from Janak.
 Ravan decides to abduct Sita.
 Ravan tells Marich about Surpanakha's humiliation and seeks his help to avenge her insult.
-Hanuman takes Sugriva to Rishimukh mountain.